-International-style Thai restaurants seem to be popping up all over Tokyo these days, and Gin Khao has joined the club, with a promise of exotic California-style Thai cuisine.
-In addition to the usual tom yum kun and curries you'll find entertaing cross-cultural dishes like vegetable and quinoa salad with beet dressing, Thai-style buffalo chicken wings with sriracha-glazed cauliflower, and "Crying Tiger" spicy steak.
+International-style Thai restaurants seem to be popping up all over Tokyo these days, and Gin Khao has joined the club, with the promise of exotic California-style Thai cuisine.
+In addition to the usual tom yum kung and curries you'll find entertaining cross-cultural dishes like Thai-style buffalo chicken wings with sriracha-glazed cauliflower, and quinoa salad with beet dressing.

 The lunchtime menu is much more straightforward, with decent versions of Thai standards like green curry, pad thai and gapao rice.
 The dining room is spacious and airy, with some semi-outdoor terrace seating in the building's atrium.
 Budget around Y3500 for dinner and drinks, while lunches start at Y1100.